About/Contact

 About Lauren

-Her poems and essays have appeared in many journals and anthologies, including Kenyon Review, Prairie Schooner, Orion, Missouri Review, and Poem-a-Day.
+Her poems and essays have appeared in many journals and anthologies, including The Nation, Kenyon Review, Prairie Schooner, Orion, Missouri Review, and Poem-a-Day.
 Her work has been translated into Turkish, Mandarin, Serbian, Arabic, French, and Spanish.